lucasjinreal/alfred/README.md

 ## Copyright

 **Alfred** build by *Lucas Jin* with ❤️， welcome star and send PR.
-If you got any question, you can ask me via wechat: `jintianiloveu`, this code released under MIT license.
+If you got any question, you can ask me via wechat: `jintianiloveu`, this code released under GPL-3 license.